smartarch/simdex/README.md

 Additional options recognized by the main script:
 - `--refs` option holds one string value -- a path to reference solutions data file (`.csv` or `.csv.gz`), please note that ref. solutions must be loaded for some experiments
-- `--limit` option holds one integer which is a maximal number of rows loaded from the data file (allows to restrict the number of simulated jobs)
+- `--limit` option holds one integer, which is a maximal number of rows loaded from the data file (allows to restrict the number of simulated jobs)
-- `--progress` is a bool flag which enables progress printouts to std. output (particularly useful for ML experiments that take a long time to process)
+- `--progress` is a bool flag that enables progress printouts to std. output (particularly useful for ML experiments that take a long time to process)

 The examples of experiments provided with the simulator can be invoked as follows.
 Most of the following experiments require less than 30s to process on common desktop computers and laptops.